arunsy/BikeSharing/README.md

 # Project Name
-> Build the model to find the demand of bike sharing (BoomBikes) which will be used by the management to understand exact demands vary with different features.
+> Build the model to find the demand of bike sharing (BoomBikes).
+This helps management to understand exact demands vary with different features.

 ## Table of Contents